aniansh19019/raj-covid-19-grapher/README.md

 This is a python flask based web application for generating and exporting graphs and animations for the different data elements associated with the Covid-19 pandemic.

 The web app allows anyone to generate almost all possible graphs concerning the current Covid-19 Pandemic.
 I have tried to make the whole process as simple and self explanatory as possible.
 The user just selects the relevant options and then proceeds to view/download the generated graph/animation.

+The webapp is currently also hosted on heroku <a href = "http://rajcovid19.xyz"> here </a>.

 ## Overview